tnkrueckergreen/PyBootMatic/README.md

 # PyBootMatic

 PyBootMatic is a script for building bootable Linux ISO images from your current system.
 It is quite simple to use.
-(Windows ISO is not implemented yet) It uses Rich for enhanced console output and requires several dependencies.
-The stable version works but it has not been tested enough to dermine whetehre the created ISO is bootable.
-But it can be used as a backup system.
-This page will be updated as the script is tested more.
-The alpha version configures the critical files needed for a bootable ISO (kernel, grub.cfg, etc).
-Both need work :)
+(Windows ISO creation is not yet implemented.)
+It uses Rich for enhanced console output and requires several dependencies.
+The stable version is functional but has not been tested extensively enough to confirm if the created ISO is reliably bootable.
+However, it can be used to generate a backup system image.
+This page will be updated as the script undergoes further testing.
+The alpha version configures the kernel, grub.cfg and other critical files needed for a bootable ISO.
+Further development is still required for both versions.

 ## Installation